cbaguilar/fall-22/projects.md

 - get a subset of your project graded **immediately on submission**
 - submit **as many times as you want**
-- are able to run a copy of the grading server locally
 - get a subset of the test cases that we grade your project on
+- (completely optional) are able to run a copy of the grading server locally
 - put everything on GitHub!

 Since this is new, please let us know how effective this is, and how we can improve it.
 We want to see you succeed!